 Parents are doing their best to deal with erupting teenage problems, but it is on-the-job-training.
-So why not get a little help from our favorite expert, Dr. Lisa Damour, clinical psychologist and author of best selling book, Untangled: Guiding Teenage Girls Through the Seven Transitions Into Adulthood.
-Damour answers some of our universal questions:
+So why not get a little help from our favorite expert, Dr. Lisa Damour, clinical psychologist and author of best selling books, Untangled: Guiding Teenage Girls Through the Seven Transitions Into Adulthood and Under Pressure: Confronting the Epidemic of stress and Anxiety in Girls Damour answers some of our universal questions:

 Q: What do you find to be the most common subject of disagreement between parents and teenagers?

 Damour: In general terms, teens usually disagree with their parents because teenagers want more freedom and choice than parents feel ready to grant.
 Under normal conditions, teenagers push for greater autonomy while parents resist granting too much autonomy too fast.
 This push-pull tension isn’t fun for either party involved.
 That said, I feel concerned when there isn’t any tug—when I hear about teenagers who aren’t asking for expanding privileges or parents who agree to every privilege the teenager requests.

 Q: What’s your best piece of advice for parents of teenagers?